orcodeep/CSAPP/labs/Attack/Readme.md

 - It will never segfault just because the stack address ends in 0 vs 8.

 **We only need care about the alignment after that gadget finishes.**

+# In phase5:

+**A specific (and very helpful) rule of the x86-64 architecture:**

+- Any instruction that writes to a 32-bit register automatically zeros out the upper 32 bits of the corresponding 64-bit register.
+The Behavior

+If you execute:
+movl %eax, %esi

+The CPU does two things:

+- Copies the 32 bits from %eax into the lower 32 bits of %rsi (which is %esi).

+- Forces the upper 32 bits of %rsi to be all zeros.